CSC207-UofT/course-project-csc207-team-ramsey/src/phase 1/design_document.md

 We decided to organize it this way because many of the classes in the layer are similar and extend a parent class.
 This allows us as developers to keep track of Clean Architecture and easily identify the segregation of our program layers.
 However, we've also come to realize that this can separate a lot of components for an individual feature.
 For example, when we implement a new feature, we have to make new classes in multiple different files.

-###### Design patterns
-We used 3 design patterns in our project so far:

-##### Factory Design Pattern

-The factory design pattern is used to create the different types of food.
-The FoodFactory is an interface that creates the child class based on the food type given by the user

-##### Command Design Pattern

-##### Filter Design Pattern